PRINCIPAL'S WELCOME

 Catering for Boys and Girls from Kindergarten to Year 10

 The school has 19 staff, comprising of seven full time teachers, and eight full time Aboriginal teaching assistants, an Office Administrator, and an Attendance Officer.
-The school also has a part time cleaning person and Grounds person.
+The school also has a part time Cleaning person and Grounds person.
 The school is very fortunate to have dedicated staff members who have a genuine love of teaching and care for the children entrusted to their keeping.

 The school identifies the importance of parent involvement and seeks ways to encourage the involvement of community members in the life of the school.